 - Sprinkle with the extra cheese.

-- Bake for 20-25 minutes, or until the dip is heated through and the cheese on top is melted.
+- Bake for 20 to 25 minutes, or until the dip is heated through and the cheese on top is melted.

 Additionally, you can make this recipe in a crock pot.
-Mix the ingredients in the crockpot and set the heat to High.
-Stir occasionally and turn to warm after the dip is heated through, which would be roughly 2 hours.
+Mix the ingredients in the croc kpot and set the heat to High.
+Stir occasionally and turn to warm after the dip is heated through, which would be roughly two hours.

 So, admittedly, we cheated a bit here.
 Not only is this recipe a bit of a dessert, these New Year’s Eve party-themed jello shots pack a hidden punch.
 These champagne-flavored jello treats are low in sugar, fat-free, but sweet with a load of flavor.
 Just do yourself a favor, and don’t eat the whole tray yourself.
 These jello treats will sneak up on you!